Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 “You shall have no other gods before Me."

-This command also includes not making any images to worship, and it also expresses His jealousy.
+This command also includes not making any images to worship, expressing God's jealousy.
 Just as fidelity is expected and cherished in marriage, so it is with God.

-A note I would like to make on this Word is concerning the phrase "before me."
-The literal translation is "upon my face," or we might say in my face.
-Having other lovers is an "in His face" activity.
+In the above verse, the literal translation of "before me" is "upon my face," or we might say in my face.
+Having other lovers is an "in God's face" activity.

 The Hebrew word "achar," most commonly translated as "other" in this verse, can be viewed from another aspect found in a related definition of this word.
 It is defined as "behind" or in the "background" in Gesenius Lexicon.
-We might think that God can't see what we are hiding behind our backs or what's really running in the background.
+We might think that God can't see what we are hiding behind our backs or what's running in the background of our hearts and minds.

 “Son of man, have you seen what the elders of the house of Israel do in the dark, every man in the room of his idols?
 For they say, ‘The Lord does not see us, the Lord has forsaken the land."